 In August 2006, the Operating Partnership issued \$149.5 million of exchangeable senior unsecured notes that mature on August 15, 2026.
 The notes bear interest at a fixed coupon rate of 3.75%.
 The notes are exchangeable into the Company's common shares, at the option of the holder, at a current exchange ratio, subject to adjustment if the Company changes its dividend rate in the future, of 27.6856 shares per \$1,000 principal amount of notes (or a current exchange price of \$36.1198 per common share).
 The notes are senior unsecured obligations of the Operating Partnership and are guaranteed by the Company on a senior unsecured basis.
 On and after August 18, 2011, holders may exchange their notes for cash in an amount equal to the lesser of the exchange value and the aggregate principal amount of the notes to be exchanged, and, at our option, Company common shares, cash or a combination thereof for any excess.
-Note holders may exchange their notes prior to August 18, 2011 only upon the occurrence of specified events.
-In addition, on August 18, 2011, August 15, 2016 or August 15, 2021, note holders may require us to repurchase the notes for an amount equal to the principal amount of the notes plus any accrued and unpaid interest up to, but excluding, the repurchase date.
+Note holders may exchange their notes for an amount equal to the lesser of the notes 15, 2016 or August 15, 2021, note holders may require us to repurchase the notes for an amount equal to the principal amount of the notes plus any accrued and unpaid interest up to, but excluding, the repurchase date.
 In no event will the total number of Company common shares issuable upon exchange exceed 4.9 million, subject to adjustments for dividend rate changes.
 Accordingly, the Company has reserved those shares.